bbauska/W3Cx-4of5-thru-May-2024/README.md

 called during the captured phase.
 This is not important for now, just set it to false.

-<h4>Details of the DOM event are passed to the event listener function
+<h4>Details of the DOM event are passed to the event listener function</h4>

 When you create an <i>event listener</i> and attach it to an element, the listener will create an <i>event object</i> to describe what happened.
 This